graeter-group/grappa/README.md

 Our forcefield, Grappa, covers a broad range of chemical space: The same force field can parametrize small molecules, proteins, RNA and even uncommon molecules like radical peptides.
 Besides predicting energies and forces at greatly improved accuracy, Grappa is transferable to large molecules.
 We show that it keeps Ubiquitin stable and can fold small proteins in molecular dynamics simulations.

-Grappa uses a deep graph attention network and a transformer with symmetry-preserving positional encoding to predict MM parameters from molecular graphs.
+Grappa uses a novel machine learning architecture that combines a deep attentional graph neural network and a transformer with symmetry-preserving positional encoding to predict MM parameters from molecular graphs.
 The current model is trained on QM energies and forces of over 14,000 molecules and over 800,000 states, and is available for use with GROMACS and OpenMM.

 <details open>
   <summary>Grappa Overview</summary>